michaelneri/ICME2024RM3Team/README.md

 --

-If you use parts of this repository, please cite the following works:
+If you use parts of this repository (mostly the attention module), please cite the following work:

 ```
 @ARTICLE{Neri_TASLP_2024,